DOMARS/vsdriver/vsdriver/signing_a_driver_for_public_release.md

 8. Right-click the driver project, **MyDriver**, and choose **Properties**
 9. In the property pages for the driver, navigate to **Configuration Properties &gt; Driver Signing &gt; General**.
 Set **TimeStampServer** to the same value that you used in the driver package properties.
 Set **Sign Mode** to **Production Sign**, and set **Production Certificate** to the same value that you used in the driver package properties.

 10. When you are ready to build your driver package, press **F5**.
 Visual Studio will automatically sign your package and your driver file.
 If you have configured deployment, Visual Studio will also deploy your signed driver package to a test computer.
-For more information, see [Provision a computer for driver deployment and testing (WDK 8.1)](wdkgetstart.provision_a_target_computer_wdk_8_1).
+For more information, see [Provision a computer for driver deployment and testing (WDK 8.1)](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Dn745909(v=vs.85).aspx).

 <span id="Viewing_the_driver_package_files"></span><span id="viewing_the_driver_package_files"></span><span id="VIEWING_THE_DRIVER_PACKAGE_FILES"></span>Viewing the driver package files
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 After you build your solution, navigate in File Explorer to the folder that contains your driver package.
 One of the files in the package is a catalog file.
 The catalog file contains the digital signature for the package.
-For an example of viewing the files in a signed package, see [Writing a KMDF driver based on a template](wdkgetstart.writing_a_kmdf_driver_based_on_a_template).
+For an example of viewing the files in a signed package, see [Writing a KMDF driver based on a template](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Hh439654(v=vs.85).aspx).

 <span id="Getting_a_WHQL_release_signature"></span><span id="getting_a_whql_release_signature"></span><span id="GETTING_A_WHQL_RELEASE_SIGNATURE"></span>Getting a WHQL release signature
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------